dogweather/forkful/content/en/clojure/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?

-Calculating future or past dates involves manipulating dates to find out what they'll be after a certain period or what they were.
-Programmers do this for things like scheduling events, reminders, or figuring out expiration dates.

 ## How to:
 In Clojure, you'll mainly use the `clj-time` library for date operations.
 Here's a quick show:

 ```clojure